wilau2/cs-games-2018-relay-cloud/TASKS.md

 - [ ] (2pt) Create a docker-compose version 3+ file to orchestrate de booting of all modules

 Docker files are done, you can build with `docker build authorization/` for example.
 I dunno what that does, but it runs.

+I tried the second one, create a gradle task, but I dunno what I'm doing.
+It's in `build.gradle`